How a Mortgage Assumption Agreement Works and How to Get One

 Think back to the last time you made an assumption.
 Maybe it was at work with your boss or at home with your spouse.
 In any case, you assumed something to be true rather than seek clarification.

-You can find yourself in quite the predicament when you assume.
+You can find yourself in quite a predicament when you assume.
 But when we’re discussing home loans, an assumption turns out to be a positive thing.
 Let’s dive into the ins and outs of a mortgage assumption agreement.

 What is a mortgage assumption agreement?